sintaxi/harp/SECURITY.md

 Please email reports about any security related issues you find to `brock@sintaxi.com`.
 Please use a descriptive subject line for your report email.
-I its appreceated if you include a patch that fixes the security issue - though that is not required.
+It's appreceated if you include a patch that fixes the security issue - though that is not required.

 In addition, please include the following information along with your report: